 - f.
 Assessment - i.
 Use professional discretion to determine the appropriate assessment practices within the current context. - ii.
 Encourage assessment strategies that do not require simultaneous full group participation. - iii.
 Provide students with confidence by regularly providing constructive and encouraging formative feedback. - iv.
 Begin all outcomes with a pre or diagnostic assessment tool. - v.
 Consider and search for various forms of evidence that prove students have learned the desired outcomes. - vi.
 Develop self-assessment strategies and skills. - vii.
 Use and develop growth and innovative mindsets. - g.
 Pedagogy/Planning - i.
 Teach the full Saskatchewan curriculum. - ii.
 Use outcomes based teaching, learning and assessment practices. - iii.
 Differentiate instruction to meet the needs of all students. - iv.
 Planning for substitute teachers will outline COVID-19 safety guidelines for the classroom.
 Teachers are encouraged to prepare and plan two weeks in advance so that there is less disruption to student learning if a period of self-isolation is required. - v.
 Provide integrated curricular learning opportunities. - vi.
 Provide project-based learning opportunities. - vii.
 Use blended learning strategies. - viii.
 Incorporate platforms such as See Saw for PK-3 as both a communication tool and a learning tool for students and caregivers. - ix.
 Encourage (especially in the early years) play-based learning strategies. - x.
 Accept smaller steps of learning. - xi.
 Identify and prevent a regression to non-best practice teaching strategies such as a dependency on worksheets that may occur. - xii.
 Accept and expand on what can be done and avoid focusing on what cannot. - xiii.
-Shared book or text resources: - It is best practice for each student to have their own book, but with appropriate hand hygiene and grade 4-12 mask use, risk can be mitigated between shared books - xiv.
+Shared book or text resources: - It is best practice for each student to have their own book, but with appropriate hand hygiene and mask use, risk can be mitigated between shared books - xiv.
 Follow guidelines established for physical education classrooms based on the Re-Open Saskatchewan Guidelines. - xv.
 Follow guidelines established for music and band classrooms in the Re-Open Saskatchewan Guidelines.
 These are included in Appendix G. - xvi.
-All off site learning experiences (i.e. field trips) are postponed until further notice h.
-Itinerant Teachers i.
-Professional Development/Workshops
+All off site learning experiences (i.e. field trips) are governed by school procedures, comply with SRPSD's COVID Response plan, Health Orders (i.e. masking requirements), are approved by school administration, and comply with AP 733.
+Out of school curricular activities situated off-school site are: - Not to be situated in another indoor space; - Not to be supported with transportation (personal vehicle, van or bus); - Limited to a pre-existing cohort of students; - To ensure physical distancing can be respected at all times.